 “The family represents the first and probably most influential learning context where very young children typically acquire language, knowledge, skills, and behaviours.
 This has the potential to shape their readiness for school, attitudes toward learning, and their later academic attainment.”

-Early opportunities such as going to pre-school, visiting libraries, owning books and taking part in activities with parents have all been shown to boost children’s language development at two-years-old and also positively influence their later literacy skills and even their educational attainment.
+The activities listed below have all been shown to boost children’s language development at two-years-old and also positively influence their later literacy skills and even their educational attainment.

 - Sharing books and stories - telling stories and talking about pictures in books helps children to learn and understand new words and also develop a love of reading.

 - Singing songs and rhymes - singing songs and rhymes together teaches children to predict language structures and develops their vocabulary.

 - Playing with letters and sounds - playing games with the shapes and sounds of letters is a fun way of introducing children to language and early reading.